User Login

 • Give a practical understanding of the types of corruption that procurement practitioners face in practice during the course of procurement processes;

-• Provide an understanding of the governance and structures that can be used to combat corruption;
+• Provide an understanding of the governance, structures and new technologies (like AI) that can be used to combat corruption;

 • Introduction to public procurement data and data gaps in Europe and globally;

-• Identify quantitative corruption risk indicators and selecting datasets for analysis.
+• Identify quantitative corruption risk indicators and selecting datasets for analysis also through AI-Powered analytical tools.

 Methodology